CodingCatDev/codingcat.dev/apps/codingcatdev/src/routes/(content-single)/(non-course)/guest/antonio-sarcevic/+page.md

   - https://www.sarcevic.dev/
 ---

-# Antonio Sarcevic
+## Profile

-Loves to write Svelte with TypeScript and plain CSS- also writes in German and English.
+Loves to write [Svelte](https://svelte.dev) with TypeScript and plain CSS- also writes in German and English.